Cylinder vacuum cleaners have nurtured an image of being powerful machines with great suction, as well as excellent movement.

 With a hose that extends 2 metres, the cleaning radius could have been better.

-For the affordable price, however, we can almost definitely guarantee that you will have a tough time finding a more powerful cylinder vacuum.
+For the affordable price, however, it will be tough finding a more powerful cylinder vacuum.

 Cylinder vacuums come in a variety of sizes, weight statures, features as well as suction power.